 Eventually, 23 years after the onset of symptoms, Padma was referred to Dr. Seckin, a renowned endometriosis excision surgeon.
-After hearing Padma’s symptoms and doing an exam, Dr. Seckin gave a reason and a name that summed up all of the suffering she had endured for so long.
+After hearing Padma’s symptoms and doing an exam, Dr. Seckin gave a reason and a name that summed up all of the sufferings she had endured for so long.
 Like many other patients before Padma, and after her, Dr. Seckin was the first person to tell her that she had endometriosis.
-He assured Padma that her excruciating pain, her headaches, her digestive issues, her back pain and her general feeling that her body was working against her, was because of this horrible disease.
+He assured Padma that her excruciating pain, headaches, digestive issues, back pain, and general feeling that her body was working against her, was because of this horrible disease.
 He gave her hope when he said he could operate on her and through endometriosis excision surgery, she could have a chance at a better life.
 And she does have a better life because of Dr. Seckin’s surgical interventions.

 Padma and Dr. Seckin founded the EFA so that women do not have to suffer like Padma did, for 23 years, before getting a diagnosis.
 The EFA started the ENPOWR Project which educates teens about the disease because early intervention is crucial.
 They are holding a free patient day on Saturday, April 11th in NYC where they will bring the best and the brightest in the endometriosis medical community to present to patients on how they can manage their disease to improve their quality of life.
-They also started the ROSE Project which is researching the nature of the disease, trying to figure out the cause of endometriosis and effective treatments.
-Knowledge is power and just the ammunition needed to fight endometriosis, on both an individual and societal level.
+They also started the ROSE Project, which is researching the nature of the disease, trying to figure out the cause of endometriosis and effective treatments.
+Knowledge is power and just the ammunition needed to fight endometriosis, both at the individual and societal level.